 Aside from contacting a professional advocate, it is always helpful to have someone that you trust and care about with you for support.
 Reach out to a friend or family member to support you through the process.

 You can also contact Robert Brak, who is the designated coordinator for Title IX and Section 504.
-You can reach her at 304-214-8901 or firstname.lastname@example.org.
+You can reach him at 304-214-8901 or firstname.lastname@example.org.

 In the link above, you will find information regarding all areas of Title IX including supportive resources.